cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Setting Up Docker Containers in the Gitpod Workspace

-With Docker installed in Gitpod, I created a new Docker file in the the backend-flask folder and used the following code to create my docker container.
-I created a diagram in lucid charts which is shown below, to break down what is happening here:
+<p>With Docker installed in Gitpod, I created a new `Dockerfile` in the `backend-flask` folder and added the following code to it. <p>

+<p>This is the set of instructions I am using to build the Docker image.
+It is a self-contained piece of software that is used to run the image.<p>

+<p>This means that anyone can use the image without having to make any changes to it.
+Regardless of the operating system being used, the Docker image will run.<p>

 ```
 # Use the Python 3.10 slim image as the base